+This section will deal with the business plan sections concerning personnel and organization.
 As was discussed in Part One of this series, a business plan is a tool for gathering all the important information about running your business and your financial condition all in one place.
-A well done business plan will help you run your business on a day to day basis according to a preset, well thought out and organized plan.
-Even in times of unexpected crisis, a business plan is a great tool, to keep you focused, on track and mindful of the big picture you have set for your business.
+A well-done business plan will help you run your business on a day-to-day basis according to a preset, well thought out, and organized plan.
+Even in times of unexpected crisis, a business plan is a great tool, to keep you focused, on track, and mindful of the big picture you have set for your business.

 In this section, the organization of your business will be detailed.
 This is where you describe how many people work for the company.
-In every organization there are a certain amount of people that are needed to carry out each job.
+In every organization, there is a certain amount of people and a certain type of people who are needed to carry out each job.
 State how many people are needed for each position and why.
 Provide detailed job descriptions and the qualifications required for each position.
 It is a good idea to add copies of employee resumes in this section.
 Use this section to discuss training and advancement programs in your organization.

 In addition, provide payroll information in this section.
 How much money will each employee be paid and what is the pay period for each employee.
 It is important to figure out how much each employee will be paid and how often so that cash flow can be managed accurately.
 If your organization is paid once per quarter, and employees are paid once every two weeks, you will need to have sufficient reserves to cover employee expenses until cash flows into the organization.
 When determining employee expenses, be sure to include the cost of any benefits the organization will provide to employees.

-Over the course of the next week, complete these sections of the business plan so you will be prepared to start the marketing section with next week’s article.
+Complete these sections of the business plan so you will be prepared to start the marketing section in the next article.
 As always, if you need assistance or guidance as you complete this section feel free to contact me: